waywardgeek/infnoise/README.md

 Noise Multiplier")

-If you are interested in building this version of the Infinite Noise Multiplier, you may be interested in opening BOM.ods in the git repo above.
+If you are interested in building this version of the Infinite Noise Multiplier, you may be interested in opening eagle/BOM.ods in the git repo above.
 It has all the Digikey and Mouser parts along with cost/1000 units.
 The total for all the parts, including boards from OSH Park, come to $4.97 each, in 1,000 unit quantities.
 However, that cost is dominated by USB related parts, particularly the FT240X chip, the USB connector, and the USB-stick